eclip53/Automated_MetaData_Generator_app/README.md

-## How to Run the APP :
+## 🤔 How to Run the APP :

-- To Run the app (metadata_gen_app.py) locally, use:
+- To Run the app (metadata_gen_app.py) locally :

-streamlit run metadata_gen_app.py  # This will automatically run the web app on browser
+- Clone the repository on the local system

-NOTE: Before running the app , install the required dependencies using:
+NOTE: Before running the app , Install the required dependencies using:

 !pip install streamlit pyngrok google-cloud-vision pdf2image pillow python-docx langdetect wordninja yake spacy pytextrank PyPDF2

 !apt-get install -y poppler-utils

 !python -m spacy download en_core_web_sm

+- Then Run the app using :

+- streamlit run metadata_gen_app.py  # This will automatically run the web app on browser